What is separation anxiety?

 - in some cases, acting withdrawn, sad, demanding, intrusive, attention-seeking

 How is separation anxiety disorder diagnosed?

 There is no test to diagnose normal separation anxiety.
 If a child experiences symptoms after the age of 2, a psychiatric evaluation can be done.
-In order for separation anxiety disorder to be diagnosed, separation anxiety symptoms must have lasted at least 4 weeks and have interfered with daily life and functioning.
+In order for separation anxiety disorder to be diagnosed, separation anxiety symptoms must have lasted at least 6 months or longer and have interfered with daily life and functioning.

 How can separation anxiety disorder be treated?